csci1951a-spring-2025/final-projects-mink/reports/analysis_deliverable.md

 ## Analysis Question 2: Is there statistical significance in academic performance between urban food deserts, rural food deserts, and non food deserts?

 ### Why did you use this statistical test or ML algorithm?
 Which other tests did you consider or evaluate?
 What metric(s) did you use to measure success or failure, and why did you use it?
 What challenges did you face evaluating the model?
 Did you have to clean or restructure your data?
 For this research question, we used a one sample t-test to compare the mean average academic performance of food deserts against the standard known mean score of Non-Food Desert communities.
 Ultimately one sample t-test helps determine if the mean score in our food deserts are statistically significantly different from the non-food desert mean.
-I considered to use two sample t-test but decided a one-sample test could be leveraged as non-food desererts represents a good baseline population.
+I considered to use two sample t-test but decided a one-sample test could be leveraged as non-food deserts represents a good baseline population.

 The metrics we used to measure the success of our tests were the p-value scores from the one-sample t-test to determine statistical significance.
 A p-value less than 0.05 indicates that the difference in group means is statistically significant — meaning it's unlikely the difference is due to random chance.
 The t-statistic score also assess the magnitude of difference where larger values indicate more separation between groups.
 We ran the one-sample t-test to fully understand the differences in scores between urban/rural food deserts vs non food desert communities.